charanpald/APGL/docs/index.rst

 	python setup.py install

-In order to test the library (recommended), using the following commands in python
+In order to test the library (recommended), use the following commands in python

 ::